 Longitudinal instruction in core clinical skills and clinical reasoning is integrated throughout using active and case-based learning.

-Students actively engage in the surrounding community to gain a firsthand understanding of the factors that influence health and health outcomes.
+Students actively engage with the surrounding community through service learning experiences to gain a firsthand understanding of the factors that influence health and health outcomes.

-Students participate in Longitudinal Learning Communities with a dedicated faculty coach as part of a curriculum for individualized professional development.
+Students participate in Longitudinal Learning Communities with a dedicated faculty coach that supports a curriculum for individualized professional development.

 Clerkship Phase (12 months): Clinical Immersion